 Lately I’ve realized that my muffin recipe repertoire is missing something really important: a Make Healthy Easy gluten free recipe.
 While I am not personally gluten free, I know a lot of people and readers that are.
 Earlier this week I posted on What is Gluten and Should I Eat It?
 Make sure you check that out if you want to learn more about gluten and gluten-free diets.

-G-free friends, you should not be excluded from the muffin love on this site!
+Gluten free friends, you should not be excluded from the muffin love on this site!